Porsche 906 Ollon-Villars

 In 1963, a very special man had started to work in Porsche company - Ferdinand Karl Piëch.
-The Porsche company was founded by his grandfather Ferdinand Porsche and co-founded also by his father Anton Piëch.
+The Porsche company was founded by his grandfather Ferdinand Porsche and co-founded by his father Anton Piëch.
 On Ferdinand Piëch's suggestion a dedicated racing department was set up in 1965 and Hans Mezger was appointed as the head of it.
-Mezger was involved in designing the flat-6 and flat-8 engines.
+Mezger involved in designing Porsche's flat-6 and flat-8 engines.

 First public outing for the 906 Spyder or Bergspyder ("Spyder for mountain") was in August 1965 in Switzerland, at the Ollon-Villars World Championship hillclimb event (Championnat du Monde Ollon-Villars).
 The 906 Spyder scored second driven by Gerhard Mitter.
-The car was used just in a few events, but also for setting some records.
+The car was used only in a few events, but also for setting some records.

 On September 30, 1965, Fritz Huschke von Hanstein took the 906/8 Spyder to Motodrom Hockenheim.
 The track was 6.8 km long and had two long straights for the acceleration tests and record attempts.

 With the 2-litre Porsche prototype von Hanstein set the following records:

 1/4 mile from standing start: 11.892 sec. @ 121.97 km/h (75.683 mph)

 500 m from standing start: 13.557 sec. @ 132.77 km/h (82.503 mph)

 International class E record on 1 km from standing start: 22.212 sec @ 162.074 km/h (100.711 mph)